nquangd/AssignmentCourse3DataScience/ReadMe.md

 > run_analysis()  in the R command prompt

-this will write a tidy data set named tidydata.csv
+this will write a tidy data set named tidydata.txt